 - Update from Eric Stanley:

-- Eric to forward the Nomination Forms to the Heritage Network listserv.
+- Got the forms and guidelines to the Heritage Network

 - Update from John Murphey:

 - Some of the people I sent the form to are requesting more time.

 - I will get back to them that we are sticking to the August 31, 2021 deadline.

 - Update on the 2004 HRC/Landmarks Commission Pamphlet, “ Researching the History of Your Sonoma County Building”:

 - John had gone through a first pass to point out the items that needed to be updated and useable.
 He also reached out to the Landmarks Commission who assisted with creating the original document